aoloe/scribus-manual-second-steps/NOTES.md

 ## Good habits

 - using grids is a sign of looking for order.
 In most cases, for layout jobs it's better to use guides.

+## Avoid beginner errors

+- If you're doing your first steps with graphics, colors can be a hard topic:
+  - Don't use colors that do not print reliably: gold, and list of a few others...
+- Don't use transparencies, gradients and shadows: print shop still have issues with them.